Leaflet/Leaflet/README.md

 Leaflet is designed with *simplicity*, *performance* and *usability* in mind.
-It works efficiently across all major desktop and mobile platforms out of the box, taking advantage of HTML5 and CSS3 on modern browsers while being accessible on older ones too.
+It works efficiently across all major desktop and mobile platforms out of the box, taking advantage of modern browser features while being accessible on older ones too.
 It can be extended with a huge amount of [plugins][], has a beautiful, easy to use and [well-documented][] API and a simple, readable [source code][] that is a joy to [contribute][] to.